 - If there are no witnesses available, they can be provided at a nominal charge.

 How do I get all of the information to my guests and keep everything organized?

 - Most destination brides chose to have an official wedding website.
 Some samples are available at www.minted.com.
 We can help you to set your wedding website … not a problem!

 If my name is different from the passport and birth certificate will this present problem?

 - Yes, in order for the documents to be finalized and legal in Mexico, there must be proof for different names in order to get married (ie divorce, birth certificates, etc).
 The wedding coordinator will be able to explain in further detail.

 Will the judge perform the ceremony if all of our documents are not in order?
 Are there any exceptions?

 - No, there are no exceptions.
 All documents must be presented, and they must be in order for the ceremony to take place.
 If not, there is no ceremony.

 Will our Marriage Certificate be legal in our country right after our Wedding day?

-- In case of legal (Civil) ceremonies you will received a Certificate in Spanish Version with all the signatures and finger prints, this certificate WILL NOT be valid in your country, due to it is not apostille or validated.
+- In case of legal (Civil) ceremonies, you will receive a Certificate in Spanish Version with all the signatures and fingerprints, this certificate WILL NOT be valid in your country, due to it is not apostille or validated.
 The City Hall will process the validation and translation into English of your Marriage Certificate, this process usually takes between 3 – 4 months (based on the City Hall timing response).
-Once this is ready we will notify you by email before send you the Validated Certificate.
+Once this is ready we will notify you by email before sending you the Validated Certificate.